Metanyu/vuln-crawler/README.md

 ### HOW TO RUN?
 Follow instruction in [google colab note](https://colab.research.google.com/drive/1nv_0hi6ySOT5KCrvj0zH_fVo_4dN-vat?usp=sharing).

+### OBTAINED DATASET
+Here is the cleaned and standardized [dataset](https://www.kaggle.com/datasets/bouncybois/snyk-vulnerabily) that was used for our analyses.

 ### DATA BREAKDOWN:
 [an example of cleaned data](https://jsonblob.com/1198419017756172288)
 * ID: refers to the ID given to the vulnerability by snyk team.